Lake Sibaya

 The lake is located in the Maputaland, or Umhlabuyalingana, area of KwaZulu-Natal, on the east coast of South Africa.

 It is part of the Greater St. Lucia Wetland Park and is recognised under the Ramsar Convention as a "Wetland of International Importance" on 28 June 1991.
 In December 1999, the Greater St. Lucia Wetland Park was declared a UNESCO World Heritage Site, and it was renamed the iSimangaliso Wetland Park in 2009.

-279 bird species have been identified at Lake Sibhayi.
+279 bird species have been identified at Lake Sibaya.

-The Mseleni Water Project and Mbazwana Water Supply Scheme both get their water from Lake Sibhayi.
+The Mseleni Water Project and Mbazwana Water Supply Scheme both get their water from Lake Sibaya.

 Tourism

 Lake Sibaya Lodge is situated on the northern shores of the lake.
 It is an upmarket lodge with 16 chalets.

-Between Lake Sibhayi and the Indian Ocean is Mabibi.
+Between Lake Sibaya and the Indian Ocean is Mabibi.
 Ezemvelo KZN Wildlife run a campsite and chalets.
 There is also a private lodge – Thonga Beach Lodge.

 The popular beach resort of Sodwana Bay is nearby.